TL-X-org/TL-V_Projects/README.md

 VIZ can be used to illustrate basic logic functions and concepts like logic gates, K-maps, pipelines, etc. This project would develop these visualizations.

 **Required skills**
-  - JavaScript
+  - JavaScript and VIZ
   - Basic TL-Verilog

 ### Visualization of SweRV

-The SweRV core is an RISC-V CPU core developed by Western digital.
+The SweRV core is an open-source SystemVerilog RISC-V CPU core developed by Western digital.
 It is an interesting core for college course and is being highlighted in the [RVfpga course](https://www.imgtec.com/news/press-release/imagination-announces-the-first-risc-v-computer-architecture-course/) for one.
 Visualizing the operation of the core can greatly enhance the learning experience.
 This project aims to do so.

 This project is underway in collaboration with [Manoj Sharma at IIT Delhi](https://www.ece.bvcoend.ac.in/site/home/index/319).
 Collaborators are welcomed.

 **Required skills**
-  - JavaScript
+  - JavaScript and VIZ
   - CPU microarchitecture
   - SystemVerilog

-### ...

-BaseJump STL and BlackParrot
+### Visualization for BaseJump STL

+[BaseJump STL](https://gitlab.com/black-parrot/basejump_stl) is a library of SystemVerilog components used in the design of [Black Parrot](https://pdfs.semanticscholar.org/f4e8/fc065db9fadcb6b800718bd1f083ffac058a.pdf).
+This might be a good candidate for use of VIZ, both for Black Parrot and to augment BaseJump STL with generic visualization.
+This would explore the use of generic visualization of SystemVerilog components.

+**Required skills**
+  - JavaScript and VIZ
+  - Many-core CPU microarchitecture
+  - SystemVerilog

-TLV Flow Library
+### Visualization of the TLV Flow Library

-…
-Curriculum material
-Online tutorial components for Makerchip.
+This project adds visualization to components in the [TL-Verilog FLow Library](https://github.com/stevehoover/tlv_flow_lib).
+It explores encapsulation of visualization and aspect-oriented visualization that decouples transaction visualization from component visualization.

+**Required skills**
+  - JavaScript and VIZ
+  - TL-Verilog (expert-level)
+  - M4

+## Virtual FPGA Lab

+1st CLaaS and Makerchip are great online tools to enable virtual FPGA lab classes.
+This project aims to provide lab resources that mimic the physical lab experience to provide an easy path for migration of physical lab classes.

+This project will utilize VIZ to represent the FPGA board, matching the spec of one(s) commonly used in labs, with LEDs, 7-segment displays, and/or video monitors.
+The experience will be enhanced by additional support in Makerchip for a VCD streaming interface for 1st CLaaS (where each time-step is a 1st CLaaS chunk plus a timestamp).
+Shell logic will provide a shim between FPGA kernel logic as spec'ed for the virtualized FPGA and the 1st CLaaS interface.

+**Required skills** (for multiple participants)
+  - JavaScript and VIZ
+  - TL-Verilog
+  - 1st CLaaS

+## Tutorial/Gamification Content Creation

+There are many opportunities to provide fun tutorials and gamified learning content for TL-Verilog that could be incorporated into Makerchip.

+**Required skills**
+  - TL-Verilog
+  - Makerchip
+  - VIZ
+  - Web development (JavaScript, HTML, CSS, React(?))